Muskan Chawla

 UBC

 Hello!
 I am an Assistant Professor in Accounting and Information Systems at the Sauder School of Business, University of British Columbia.
-I am primarily interested in understanding how corporate disclosures impact innovation and influence supply chains.
-I am also interested in the intangibles and pharmaceuticals space.
+My research explores how corporate disclosures shape firm innovation and influence supply chains.
+I am also interested in the measurement of intangibles and the pharmaceutical space.

 I completed my Ph.D. in Accounting from the University of California, Los Angeles (UCLA), Anderson School of Management.
-I earned my Masters degree in Finance (with Distinction) from the London School of Economics (LSE) and my Bachelors degree in Commerce (with Honors) from the Shri Ram College of Commerce (SRCC) in India.
-Before joining UCLA, I worked as a full-time research assistant at CAFRAL, Reserve Bank of India.
+I earned my Master's degree in Finance (with Distinction) from the London School of Economics (LSE) and my Bachelor's degree in Commerce (with Honors) from the Shri Ram College of Commerce (SRCC) in India.
+Before joining UCLA, I worked at CAFRAL, the Reserve Bank of India.

 Research